The Beast (Revelation): Image of the Beast

-Those who dwell on the earth are deceived into making an image [interpreted as a statue] of the beast as a means to worship its authority.
+Those who dwell on the earth are deceived into making an image [interpreted as a statue] of the Sea Beast as a means to worship its authority.
 The false prophet breathes life into the "image of the beast", so that the image becomes alive and is able to speak.
-It also declares to anyone who does not worship the authority of the beast.
-Those who are killed for not conforming to the authority of the beast are blessed through the "first resurrection" that allows them to rule in Christ's presence as priests during the one thousand-year reign.
+It also declares death to anyone who does not worship the authority of the Sea Beast.
+Those who are killed for not conforming to the authority of the Sea Beast are blessed through the "first resurrection" that allows them to rule in Christ's presence as priests during the one thousand-year reign.
 The second death has no power over these individuals who were victorious over the beast by not being deceived, even though they lost their lives on Earth by his authority.

 Mark of the Beast

 The number of the beast (Ἀριθμὸς τοῦ θηρίου, Arithmós toû thēríou) is associated with the Beast in chapter 13, verse 18 of the Book of Revelation.
 In most manuscripts of the New Testament and in English translations of the Bible, the number of the beast is "six hundred sixty-six" or χ̅ξ̅ϛ̅ (in Greek numerals, χ̅ represents 600, ξ̅ represents 60 and ϛ̅ represents 6).
 Papyrus 115 (which is the oldest preserved manuscript of the Revelation As of 2017), as well as other ancient sources like Codex Ephraemi Rescriptus, give the number of the beast as χιϛ or χιϲ (transliterable in Arabic numerals as "616") (χ̅ι̅ϛ̅), not 666; critical editions of the Greek text, such as the Novum Testamentum Graece, note χιϛ as a variant.

 In Roman Numerals, in use when the Book of Revelation was written, the mark of the beast in Revelation 17:9 is rendered DCLXVI 'The Roman numeral for 666, DCLXVI, has exactly one occurrence of all symbols whose value is less than 1000 in decreasing order (D = 500, C = 100, L = 50, X = 10, V = 5, I = 1).'

 The seven heads of the beast are described in Revelation as representing seven hills.

 Rome was built on seven hills.

 The mark of the beast is interpreted differently in the four main views of Christian eschatology.